WWE Rumors: Latest On Finn Balor’s Return, Plus Paige, Emmalina, And More!

 “In the case of elite/pro athletes or higher-risk contact or collision sports, the recovery could take longer,” noted Bell.

-WWE rumors at the time of his injury seemed to identify an April / May return as far more likely, perhaps even during the course of WrestleMania itself.
+WWE rumors at the time of his injury seemed to identify an April / May return as far more likely, perhaps even during WrestleMania itself.
 ESPN’s analysis only seemed to bolster that opinion.

 Now, it appears WWE and Finn Balor may have been fooling us all along.